Resident234/php.net/pages/www.php.net_language.references.spot.php.md

             $key = uniqid("is_ref_", true);
         } while(array_key_exists($key, $var1));

         //The two variables differ in content ...
-They can&apos;t be the same if(array_key_exists($key, $var2)) {
+They can't be the same if(array_key_exists($key, $var2)) {
             return false;
         }